 Line your cute little dumplings all up in two rows.
 Sprinkle with additional spices.

 Stir water, sugar, and corn syrup together in a saucepan and bring to a boil, stirring occasionally.

 Reduce heat and allow to simmer until sugar is completely dissolved, still stirring occasionally.

-Pour hot syrup mixture over your cute little dumplings.
+Pour the hot syrup mixture over your cute little sweet potato dumplings.

-Bake at 350 degrees for 25-35 minutes or until dumplings are golden brown.
+Bake at 350 degrees for 25 to 35 minutes or until dumplings are golden brown.